duykhan13z/flowmo-rs/README.md

 # flowmors

-A simple CLI flowtimer for Mac and Linux 🍅
+A simple CLI flowtimer for Linux and Windows 🍅

 ## Installation

 Just visit [Releases](https://github.com/duy103zxc/flowmoo/releases) to grab the binary.

 ## Build from source